Summer science research: Students study neuron bonds that support memory

 “We’re not asking you anymore, ‘What’s the answer,’ we’re saying ‘What’s the question,” said Michael Broide, director of the Rogers Program and chair of the physics department.
 “I think what sets our program apart is that regardless of what project you are on, we’re all going to come together as a group to present what we’re doing in as accessible a way as possible.
 In science, it’s such an important skill to be able to explain cogently what you’re doing.”

-In the following podcast, learn more about the history of the program and hear what it offers students, faculty, and the community at large.
+In this podcast (mp3), learn more about the history of the program and hear what it offers students, faculty, and the community at large.

 Students make their final research presentation at the Rogers Summer Science Poster session.
 Scheduled for September 16, the poster session is free and open to the public.